 Which type of fan is best?

 It depends on the application.
-But, in general, axial fans are used for high flow rates at low pressure and centrifugal fans for high pressure and controlled flow rates.
+Generally speaking, axial fans are used for high airflow at low pressure, and centrifugal fans for high pressure and controlled airflow.

 How do you calculate the right fan?

-Flow rate, pressure drops and environmental conditions must be analysed.
+Airflow, pressure losses and environmental conditions must all be analysed.

 Which fan is most efficient?

-Backward-curved blade fans with EC motors are the ones that offer the highest efficiency.
-Their PlugFan variant, manufactured in Germany by Rosenberg Ventilatoren, offers maximum efficiency.
+Backward-curved fans with EC motors offer the highest efficiency.
+The PlugFan variant, manufactured in Germany by Rosenberg Ventilatoren, offers maximum efficiency.